John Gauntner is recognized as the world’s leading non-Japanese sake expert.

 Known as “The Sake Guy,” and “The Sake Evangelist,” John has been quoted and/or mentioned in sake related articles in countless publications including The New York Times, Newsweek, Forbes, Business Week, and Rolling Stone.
 He has spoken at Harvard, Yale, and Columbia Universities, Wharton School of Business, and countless other venues across the US and Japan.

-John is the only non-Japanese certified Master of Sake Tasting in the world, and has also achieved the very difficult Sake Expert Assessor certification from Japan’s National Research Institute of Brewing.
+John is the only non-Japanese certified Master of Sake Tasting in the world, as administered by the Nihon Jouzo Kyoukai, or Brewing Society of Japan, the organization that, among other things, provides the majority of yeast strains to the brewing industry.
+He has also achieved the very difficult Sake Expert Assessor certification from Japan’s National Research Institute of Brewing.
 No other non-Japanese in the world has both of these certifications.
-Learn more about them here.
+Learn more about them elsewhere on this site.

 John is available for seminars on sake, as well as consulting on sake-related projects.
 Interested parties please contact John directly.